design-automation/gs-json/README.md

 *data_type* can be "string", "number","boolean","string[]","number[]","boolean[]".

-*values* is an array the defines the values for the attribute.
+*values* consists of two arrays the define the values for the attribute.
 These values are associated with the geometry based on the "geom_type" setting.
-It consists of two sub arrays, one with a an array of indexes, and the other with an array of unique values.
+One array contains a set of indexes, and the other a set of unique values.
 The indexes point to the unique values.
 The values must follow the data type specified in *data_type*.

 ### Viewer Attributes